What is data integrity and why is it important?

 Imagine this: A pharmaceutical company touts the safety of its new wonder drug.
-But when the FDA inspects the offshore production facility, work is halted immediately; important quality control data is missing.
-Unfortunately, this real-life example of compromised data integrity isn’t uncommon.
-Problems with the accuracy and consistency of data exist across all industries and can cause everything from minor hassles to significant business problems.
+But when the FDA inspects the offshore production facility, work is halted immediately; important quality-control data is missing.
+Unfortunately, this real-life example of compromised data integrity is all too common.
+Problems with the accuracy and consistency of data can cause everything from minor hassles to significant business problems.

-In this era of big data, when more pieces of information are processed and stored than ever, implementing measures that preserve the integrity of the data that’s collected is increasingly important.
+In this era of big data, when more pieces of information are processed and stored than ever, data health has become a pressing issue — and implementing measures that preserve the integrity of the data that’s collected is increasingly important.
 Understanding the fundamentals of data integrity and how it works is the first step in keeping data safe.
-Read on to learn what data integrity is, why it’s essential, and what you can do to keep your data intact.
+Read on to learn more about what data integrity is, why it’s essential, and what you can do to keep your data healthy.

 What is data integrity?

 Data integrity is the overall accuracy, completeness, and consistency of data.
-Data integrity also refers to the safety of data in regards to regulatory compliance — such as GDPR compliance — and security.
+Data integrity also refers to the safety of data in regard to regulatory compliance — such as GDPR compliance — and security.
 It is maintained by a collection of processes, rules, and standards implemented during the design phase.
-When the integrity of data is secure, the information stored in a database will remain complete, accurate, and reliable no matter how long it’s stored or how often it’s accessed.
-Data integrity also ensures that your data is safe from any outside forces.
+When the integrity of data is secure, the information stored in a database will remain complete, accurate, and reliable, no matter how long it’s stored or how often it’s accessed.

 Types of data integrity

-There are two types of data integrity: physical integrity and logical integrity.
-Both are a collection of processes and methods that enforce data integrity in both hierarchical and relational databases.
+Maintaining data integrity requires an understanding of the two types of data integrity: physical integrity and logical integrity.
+Each is a set of processes and methods that enforces data integrity.

-Physical integrity is the protection of data’s wholeness and accuracy as it’s stored and retrieved.
-When natural disasters strike, power goes out, or hackers disrupt database functions, physical integrity is compromised.
+Physical integrity is the protection of the completeness and accuracy of that data as it’s stored, maintained in storage, and retrieved.
+When natural disasters strike, the power goes out, or a disk drive crashes, the physical integrity of data is compromised.
 Human error, storage erosion, and a host of other issues can also make it impossible for data processing managers, system programmers, applications programmers, and internal auditors to obtain accurate data.

-Entity integrity relies on the creation of primary keys, or unique values that identify pieces of data, to ensure that data isn't listed more than once and that no field in a table is null.
-It's a feature of relational systems which store data in tables that can be linked and used in a variety of ways.
+- Entity integrity.
+Entity integrity relies on the creation of primary keys — the unique values that identify pieces of data — to ensure that data isn’t listed more than once and that no field in a table is null.
+It’s a feature of relational systems which store data in tables that can be linked and used in a variety of ways.

 Data integrity is not data security

 Data security is the collection of measures taken to keep data from getting corrupted.
-It incorporates the use of systems, processes, and procedures that keep data inaccessible to others who may use it in harmful or unintended ways.
-Breaches in data security may be small and easy to contain or large and cause significant damage.
+It incorporates the use of systems, processes, and procedures that restrict unauthorized access and keep data inaccessible to those who may wish to use it in harmful or unintended ways.
+Breaches in data security may be small and easy to contain or large and capable of causing significant damage.

 While data integrity is concerned with keeping information intact and accurate for the entirety of its existence, the goal of data security is to protect information from outside attacks.
 Data security is but one of the many facets of data integrity.
-Data security is not broad enough to include the many processes necessary for keeping data unchanged over time.
+Data security is not broad enough to include the many processes necessary for keeping data complete and accurate over time.